 The Army Cadet Force Association (ACFA) is a registered charity dedicated to promoting the ideals and activities of the Army Cadet Force.

-The British Army's Personnel and Support Command at HQ Support Command provides operational command and funding to the ACF through the General Officer Commanding and Colonel Youth and Cadets.
+The British Army's Personnel and Regional Command at HQ Regional Command provides operational command and funding to the ACF through the General Officer Commanding and Deputy Commander Cadets.

 Reserve Forces and Cadets Associations (RFCA)